Tompkins Cortland Students Win Study Abroad Scholarships

 The banquet will be followed by a performance by 14 Strings, a Cornell-based traditional Filipino music ensemble, as well as a chance for participants to share their thoughts.
 Information on what attendees can do to help alleviate hunger and food insecurity will also be provided.

 International Education Week was started by the U.S. Department of State and the Department of Education to provide an opportunity to celebrate the benefits of international education and exchange worldwide.
-International Education Week 2013 is sponsored at TC3 by the Global Initiatives Council.
-The Oxfam Hunger Banquet is sponsored at TC3 by the Global Initiatives Council, the Diversity and Equity Action Council, and the Sustainability Council, and the Student Activities Office.
+International Education Week 2013 is sponsored by the Global Initiatives Council.
+The Oxfam Hunger Banquet is sponsored at the College by the Global Initiatives Council, the Diversity and Equity Action Council, and the Sustainability Council, and the Student Activities Office.

 New International Studies A.S.
 Degree Program